Ricotta di fuscella: Production zones

-The production of this cheese occurs throughout the entire province of Naples, and it is consolidated in the municipality of Sant'Anastasia, historically known for its thriving goat raising operations, whose milk guarantees production in the entire region.
+The production of this cheese occurs throughout the entire province of Naples, and is consolidated in the comune (municipality) of Sant'Anastasia, historically known for its thriving goat raising operations, whose milk guarantees production in the entire region.

 Uses

 Ricotta di fuscella is eaten alone or used in the preparation of many traditional dishes of Campania, from stuffed pastas to desserts such as pastiera.